Page views 245262

 Karl Marx

 Most people agree that we need to improve our economic system somehow.
 It threatens our planet through excessive consumption, distracts us with irrelevant advertising, leaves people hungry and without healthcare, and fuels unnecessary wars.
 Yet we’re also often keen to dismiss the ideas of its most famous and ambitious critic, Karl Marx.
 This isn’t very surprising.
 In practice, his political and economic ideas have been used to design disastrously planned economies and nasty dictatorships.
 Frankly, the remedies Marx proposed for the ills of the world now sound a bit demented.
 He thought we should abolish private property.
 People should not be allowed to own things.
 At certain moments one can sympathise.
 But it’s like wanting to ban gossip or forbid watching television.
 It’s going to war with human behaviour.
 And Marx believed the world would be put to rights by a dictatorship of the proletariat; which does not mean anything much today.
-Openly Marxist parties received a total of only 1,685 votes in the 2010 UK general election, out of the nearly 40 million ballots cast.

 Nevertheless, we shouldn’t reject Marx too quickly.
 We ought to see him as a guide whose diagnosis of Capitalism’s ills helps us navigate towards a more promising future.

 Karl Marx was born in 1818 in Trier, Germany.
-He was descended from a long line of Rabbis, but his family converted to Christianity when he was six in order to assimilate with German society.
+He was descended from a long line of rabbis, but his family converted to Christianity when he was six in order to assimilate with German society.
 At the posh and prestigious University of Bonn, he racked up huge debts, was imprisoned for drunkenness and disturbing the peace, and got into a duel.
 He also wanted to become a drama critic.
 Displeased, Marx’s father sent him to the more serious University of Berlin, where he joined a group of philosophers known as the Young Hegelians who were extremely sceptical of modern economics and politics.

 39km1